-A mushroom is an above-ground fruiting body of a fungus having a shaft and a cap.
+A mushroom is the fruiting body of a fungus with a shaft and a cap above the ground.

 Varieties of mushrooms